Usage Rate Segmentation in SaaS [Best Tools Included]

 • Use a microsurvey in the welcome flow to segment customers from the very beginning.

-• Monitor what users are doing in the product with feature tagging and predefined goals.
+• Monitor what users are doing in the product with feature tagging.

 • Interview power users to collect feedback and increase customer loyalty.